rdpoor/mulib-support/Collection.md

 ### traverse(c, fn)

 Visit each item in c, calling fn with a reference to each element.
-Stop when mu_msg returns non-null value and returns that.
+Stop when mu_task returns non-null value and returns that.